ramya5357/Blackwinstech/readMe.md

 - **Request:**

-  - Empty get request, authentication while be done using access token in cookies.
+  - Empty get request, authentication will be done using the access token in cookies.

 - **Response:**
-  - Array of contacts for respective user
+  - Array of contacts for the respective user

 ```json
 [